kmswlee/PointRend/README.md

 PointRend is image segmentation as rendering

 the PointRend neural network module performs point-based segementation predictions at adaptively selected locations based on an iterative subvision algorithm.

-this is implement a PointRend fuction for Segementation result refinement.
+PointRend achieves higher sharpness on tricky object boundaries such as fingers than Mask R-CNN, and can be added on both semantic and instance segmentation.

+so this project show intermediate results. if you perform instance segmentation,

 PointRend is done in the following steps:
 1. upload an image and mask image